electrical-and-electronic-measurement/EasyEIS-with-SMU/docs/EIS-with-Keithley-2450.md

 Source parameters must be set before the creation of the source configuration list.

-For impedence estimation a current imput signal is sourced and a voltage on DUT terminals is measured.
-In order to achive the maximum speed autorange is turned off.
+For impedance estimation, a current input signal is sourced, and a voltage on DUT terminals is measured.
+To achieve the maximum speed, the auto range is turned off.

 ### Source settings